Graph Set-colorings And Hypergraphs In Topological Coding: Graph Operations Of Vertex-Intersected Graphs

 \subsection{Splitting-type and coinciding-type operations}

-Suppose that the intersected-graph $H$ of a hypergraph $\mathcal{H}_{yper}=(\Lambda,\mathcal{E})$ subject to $R_{est}(m+1)$ admits a set-coloring $F:V(H)\rightarrow \mathcal{E}$, such that each edge $uv$ of $E(H)$ is colored with an induced edge color $F(uv)$ defined in Definition \ref{defn:intersected-graph-hypergraph}.
-We introduce the following basic splitting and coinciding operations on the vertices and edges of intersected-graphs or graphs.
+Suppose that a vertex-intersected graph $H$ of a hypergraph $\mathcal{H}_{yper}=(\Lambda,\mathcal{E})$ subject to the constraint set $R_{est}(c_0,c_1,c_2,\dots ,c_m)$ admits a set-coloring $F:V(H)\rightarrow \mathcal{E}$, such that each edge $uv$ of $E(H)$ is colored with an induced edge color $F(uv)$ defined in Definition \ref{defn:vertex-intersected-graph-hypergraph}.
+We introduce the following basic splitting and coinciding operations on the vertices and edges of vertex-intersected graphs or graphs.